Economic activities in Mexico

 Tertiary sector of Mexico

-The tourism sector is the fourth largest source of income for the country, Mexico is the top touristic destiny in Latin America and the eighth most visited country in the world (with more than 20 million tourists per year).
+Notably, Mexico’s economy heavily relies on tourism, with 97,406,000 annual arrivals contributing significantly to its GDP.
+Cancun’s pristine beaches and Mayan ruins, along with Mexico City’s vibrant culture and historical sites, make them the most popular destinations, attracting tourists worldwide.
+With a tourist arrival ratio of 0.7639 per capita, the industry plays a crucial role in the country’s economic growth.
+The tourism sector is the fourth largest source of income for the country, Mexico is the top tourist destination in Latin America and the eighth most visited country in the world (with more than 20 million tourists per year).

-The financial services sector is dominated by foreign companies or the fusion of local and foreign banks, with the exception of Banorte.
-The banking system is profitable, liquid and well capitalized, but The sector suffers from concentration and conglomeration.
+The financial services sector is dominated by foreign companies or the fusion of local and foreign banks, except Banorte.
+The banking system is profitable, liquid, and well-capitalized, but The sector suffers from concentration and conglomeration.

 International trade of Mexico